Revolutionary Love

-Revolutionary Love (Korean: 변혁의 사랑) is a 2017 South Korean television series starring Choi Si-won, Kang So-ra and Gong Myung about young people's challenges as they move forward in society.
-The series marks Choi Si-won's first acting project after his military service.
-It aired from October 14 to December 3, 2017 on tvN's Saturdays and Sundays at 21:00 KST time slot.
+Revolutionary Love (Korean: 변혁의 사랑) is a 2017 South Korean television series starring Choi Si-won, Kang So-ra and Gong Myung.
+It aired on tvN from October 14 to December 3, 2017.

 Synopsis

-Byun Hyuk (Choi Si-won) is the happy-go-lucky second son of Byun Kang-soo (Choi Jae-sung), the chairman of Gangsu Group.
-Byun Woo-sung (Lee Jae-yoon), the elder son of Byun Kang-soo, is jealous of his younger brother and seizes opportunities to bring him down.
+Byun Hyuk is the happy-go-lucky second son of Byun Kang-soo, the chairman of Gangsu Group.
+Byun Woo-sung, the elder son of Byun Kang-soo, is jealous of his younger brother and seizes opportunities to bring him down.

-Kwon Jae-hoon (Gong Myung) is a long time friend of Byun Hyuk and is employed by Gangsu Group to cover up the follies of Hyuk.
-Jae-hoon's father is a loyal driver of Kang-soo and also has gone to jail because of Hyuk's mistake, which is the cause of Jae-hoon's hatred towards Hyuk.
+Kwon Jae-hoon is a long time friend of Byun Hyuk and is employed by Gangsu Group to cover up the follies of Hyuk.
+Jae-hoon's father is a loyal driver of Kang-soo and has also gone to jail because of Hyuk's mistake, which is the cause of Jae-hoon's hatred towards Hyuk.

-Baek Joon (Kang So-ra) is a street-smart girl who has multiple part-time jobs and refuses to settle in a full-time permanent job.
+Baek Joon is a street-smart girl who has multiple part-time jobs and refuses to settle in a full-time permanent job.
 Her father was wronged by Gangsu Group after being a loyal employee for a long time.
 She has a crush on Jae-hoon, who is extremely cold towards her.

 When Byun Hyuk accidentally meets Baek Joon, he is wearing a custodian's uniform.
 This leads Joon to believe that Hyuk is just a regular employee of Gangsu Group.
 Later, when Hyuk is kicked out of his house, he comes to live with Jae-hoon.
 Joon forces Hyuk to take part-time jobs and in the process imbues him with the confidence to fight Gangsu Group's misconduct and oppressive business policies and practices.

 With Woo-sung and Kang-soo fighting hard to bring Hyuk down, Kwon Jae-hoon, Byun Hyuk and Baek Joon unite to expose the corruption of Gangsu Group.